 - Fill undesirable jobs.
 In developed countries, there are often jobs which are difficult to fill because they are deemed unsavoury.
 This may involve cleaning, bar work or dangerous jobs.
 Immigrants may be willing to fill these jobs because of the wage premium from working in that country.

 - Opportunities for workers to work elsewhere.
 In addition to migration into the country.
 Free movement of labour enables people to work (and retire) elsewhere.
-Over 2 million British workers moved abroad during period of free movement of labour in the period of EU membership.
+During EU membership, over two million British workers moved abroad – taken advantage of free movement of people..

 - Helps to reduce regional inequalities.
 Free movement of labour should help to regional disparities between the economic union.
 Free movement of labour has enabled workers in Eastern Europe to save money and increase their living standards.
 Some of this income will be saved and sent home to increase living standards in Eastern Europe.
 After joining the EU, countries like Portugal, Spain and Ireland did get closer to average EU GDP per capita levels.